The Current (news organization): History

 The following year, The Current announced it would become a nonprofit organization, putting "local journalism where it always belonged — in the category of public service."
 It was granted 501(c)(3) status by the Internal Revenue Service in February 2021.

 Organization and funding

 Mader is The Current's editor.
 Leslie Turk, previously of The IND Monthly, is managing editor.

 The Current is a member of the Institute for Nonprofit News, Solutions Journalism Network, and LION Publishers.
 David Begnaud of CBS News is a member of its board of directors.

 It is primarily funded by Lafayette-area individuals and foundations, but it has also received donations from the Google News Initiative, the Facebook Journalism Project, the Solutions Journalism Network, the Local Media Foundation, and the Fund for Nonprofit News at The Miami Foundation.

-In 2020, it reported total revenues of $90,930.
+In 2020, it reported annual revenue of $90,930.
+That sum increased to $256,717 in 2021 and $289,786 in 2022.